 Although bowling and women’s economic empowerment at the end of the 19th century are not usually thought of together, the recently restored Lyndhurst bowling alley actually links the two.
 For those who equate bowling alleys with the 1950s, this late-1800s structure, located within feet of the Hudson River, will be an eye opener.

-Finally completed after more than two decades of restoration, the Lyndhurst bowling alley, originally built by railroad baron Jay Gould’s eldest daughter Helen, was also used as a home for Helen Gould’s sewing school.
+The Lyndhurst bowling alley, originally built by Helen Gould, the eldest daughter of rail baron Jay Gould, was later used as a home for her sewing school.

 The school, which was held in the building’s adjacent parlors, taught a trade to local women who often had no other job opportunity than to work as a servant.
 Many were recent immigrants.
 Helen Gould trained women of all races and religions, which was unusual for the period.